devopsspiral/devopsspiral.github.io/_posts/2019-10-09-quick-basic-tooling-setup-k8s.md

   title: "quick-basic-tooling-setup-k8s.jpg"
   caption: 'Image by <a href="https://pixabay.com/users/Free-Photos-242387/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1209764">Free-Photos</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1209764">Pixabay</a>'
 ---
 I tried to gather some of the easy to apply tips connected with kubernetes tooling.
 Nothing too complicated, so that you wouldn't need to spend much time on understanding how to use it or how it actually works.
 The idea is to provide no-brainer tricks that can be used right away.
-For more advanced tools you will probably find your own favourites soon.
+For more advanced tools you will probably find your own favorites soon.

 <div class="panel radius" markdown="1">
 **Table of Contents**